-NOTE: In applications where flows vary, lag times may also change.
-In these instances, the use of the variable lag time settings will improve control timing.
+NOTE: In applications where flows vary greatly, lag times may also change significantly.
+In these instances, the use of variable lag times will improve control timing.

 NOTE: If "Fixed" is selected as "Lag Time Method", the settings of "Residual Max Lag Time" and "Flow at Variable Lag" are ignored.